 Emotional support animals (ESAs) may be an animal of any species that provides companionship and comfort to individuals with psychological disorders.

 The use must be supported by a qualified physician, psychiatrist, or other mental health professional based upon a disability-related need.

 They do not have to be trained to perform any particular task.

 They are NOT considered service animals under the ADA and do not have public access into places such as stores and restaurants.
-However, ESAs can fly on airplanes (Air Carrier Access Act) and live in no-pet housing (Fair Housing Act) with documentation.
-Airline policies and requirements vary.
+However, ESAs can live in no-pet housing (Fair Housing Act) with documentation.
+Starting January 2021, airlines are no longer required to allow ESAs to fly in the cabin.
+Airlines now consider ESAs as pets rather than assistance animals and specific airline policies are changing.
 Workplaces and schools/universities set their own policies on whether they allow ESAs.

 We can help train emotional support dogs for basic obedience and good manners in places they are allowed.